Magna Carta Holy Grail: Release and promotion

 On June 16, 2013, during the fifth game of the 2013 NBA Finals, Jay-Z was featured in a new commercial by Samsung where he announced that his twelfth studio album would be titled, Magna Carta Holy Grail and would be released on July 4, 2013.
 He was seen speaking to producer Rick Rubin in the studio about the album saying, "[It] is about, like this duality of how do you navigate through this whole thing, through success, through failures, through all this and remain yourself."
 The commercial featured producers that are confirmed to be on the album including Timbaland, Swizz Beatz and Pharrell Williams.
 The album was made available for free download on July 4, 12:01 a.m.
 EST, to the first one million Samsung Galaxy S III, Samsung Galaxy S4 and Samsung Galaxy Note II users of a new app.
 Shortly after, Billboard said that the Samsung deal would not count towards the sales figures used by Nielsen SoundScan to compile their charts.
 The album was then released for retail sale three days later, on July 7, 2013.

 Leading up to the release of the album, Jay-Z released selected lyrics of each song daily, via the Samsung app.
 This included "Holy Grail", "Heaven", "Oceans", "Part II (On the Run)", "BBC", "Jay Z Blue", "Versus", "La Familia", "Tom Ford", "Beach Is Better", "Crown", "Picasso Baby", "F.U.T.W.", "Nickels & Dimes" and "SomewhereInAmerica" in order.
-On July 3, 2013, the cover art of the album was revealed in a photo where it was placed next to the one of the four surviving copies of album's namesake (the 13th-century English charter) in Salisbury Cathedral, England, and it remained on display there until the end of July.
+On July 3, 2013, the cover art of the album was revealed in a photo where it was placed next to one of the four surviving copies of the album's namesake (the 13th-century English charter) in Salisbury Cathedral, England, and it remained on display there until the end of July.
 The logo for the album was inspired by an art piece by Be Andr from 2009 named 'Untitled (art)'.

 During the 2013 Grammy Awards, Timberlake and Jay-Z performed their hit single "Suit & Tie".
 Following their appearance on Grammys, rumors of a stadium tour between the artists were raised as a result of Jay-Z's posts on his Life + Times website; he posted series of venues with the note "#LegendsOfSummer this week".
 The Legends of the Summer Stadium Tour was officially announced on February 22, 2013.
 The tour begun on July 14, 2013 in London, England.
 Starting in October 2013, Jay-Z toured Europe on the Magna Carter World Tour.
 It began on October 3 at the Manchester Arena in Manchester, England and concluded on October 29 at the Ziggo Dome in Amsterdam, Netherlands.
 The North American leg followed that, and it ended on January 31, 2014.